 To comply with State and Federal regulations, ARKVILLE WATER DISTRICT will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water source.
-During the year 2016 we tested for several constituents.
+During the year 2018 we tested for several constituents.
 Any detects are listed in the table below.
-We also did monthly colliform sampling and testing and the results proved to be negative or no detect.
+We also did monthly coliform sampling and testing and the results proved to be negative or no detect.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.
-While all required tests were taken, some results did not reach the Health Dept. in a timely manner.

-If you have any questions about this report or concerning your drinking water, please contact Bob Payne, LVDV Operations, INC., (518) 231-9955.
+If you have any questions about this report or concerning your drinking water, please contact Robert Payne, 845-663-7982.
 We want you to be informed about your drinking water.
-If you want to learn more, please attend any of our regularly scheduled Town board meetings every second Wednesday of each month at the Town Hall in Margaretville from 6:00pm until all business is completed.
+If you want to learn more, please attend any of our regularly scheduled Town board meetings every second Wednesday of each month at the Town of Middletown Town Hall located at 42339 State Hwy 28, Margaretville, NY 12455 from 6:00pm until all business is completed.